 Clearing the Confusion on Your Employment Status

 If you watch the news or know a gig worker, you’ve likely heard about the nationwide controversy of whether or not these workers are considered employees or independent contractors.
 This widely-debated topic gained significant traction amid the COVID-19 pandemic when individuals and businesses alike had to file for unemployment.
-But those who worked for companies like Uber, Lyft and DoorDash had difficulties determining whether they qualified for unemployment as independent contractors, a status that many gig workers across the US want to challenge.
+But those who worked for companies like Uber and Lyft had difficulties determining whether they qualified for unemployment as independent contractors, a status that many gig workers across the US want to challenge.

 On September 22, 2020, the DOL announced a “proposed rule addressing how to determine whether a worker is an employee under the Fair Labor Standards Act (FLSA) or an independent contractor.”
 If passed, the proposal would:

 - Adopt an “economic reality” test to determine a worker’s status as an FLSA employee or an independent contractor.
 The test considers whether a worker is in business for himself or herself (independent contractor) or is economically dependent on a putative employer for work (employee)

 - Identify and explain two “core factors,” specifically the nature and degree of the worker’s control over the work, and the worker’s opportunity for profit or loss based on initiative and/or investment.
 These factors help determine if a worker is economically dependent on someone else’s business or is in business for themselves.

 - Identify three other factors that may serve as additional guideposts in the analysis: